 How can we help?

-Acute Pain Therapies offers regenerative treatments including PRP, bone marrow stem cell, prolotherapy, amniotic fluid allograft injections, alpha-2-macroglobulin (a2m), interleukin receptor antagonist protein (iRap) and other potential options in Bellevue.
+IF you live in the Bellevue & Seattle areas, Acute Pain Therapies offers regenerative treatments including PRP, bone marrow stem cell, prolotherapy, amniotic fluid allograft injections, alpha-2-macroglobulin (a2m), interleukin receptor antagonist protein (iRap) and other potential options in Bellevue.
 These therapies encourage the body to heal itself in an accelerated fashion.
 The body’s various “moving parts” are in a balance between degradation and healing.
 Some people’s bodies, by way of genetics or their lifestyle or a combination, tend to tip slightly towards breakdown.
 Thus long term pain and functional impairment develop.
 Regenerative treatments are thought to tip the scales towards healing and away from the slow breakdown.

 Some common conditions we treat: